DevExpress/devextreme-documentation/concepts/Common/TypeScript Guides/15 Events/00 Events.md

-TypeScript offers tools to handle events with precision and type safety.
 This section explains how to read events in DevExtreme components.